FEMINIST HUMANITARIAN RESPONSE WITH AND FOR GIRLS AND YOUNG FEMINISTS!

 LEARNING

-We co-curate healing and connecting spaces to support collaboration, build solidarity, and develop learning and advocacy resources by girls and young feminists responding to crises.
+We provide support and referrals, as co-curate community spaces to support collaboration, build solidarity, and develop learning and advocacy resources with girls and young feminists responding to crises.

 ORGANIZING AND